Frequently Asked Questions

 Unfortunately, Hanalei Poi is not able to offer tours at this time.

 Where can I buy Hanalei Poi?

 Our poi can be found at various Hawaii fish markets, mom-and-pop stores, local grocery stores, restaurants, and luaus.
-Hanalei Poi is also sold at all major supermarkets in Hawaii, including Costco, Sam’s Club, Wal-Mart, Target, Safeway, and Foodland.
+Hanalei Poi is also sold at all major supermarkets in Hawaii, including Costco, Times Supermarkets, Wal-Mart, Target, Safeway, and Foodland.

 How do I eat or prepare poi?

 Our favorite ways to enjoy Hanalei Poi include:

 - Add to smoothies for added nutrition and thickness.

 - Use as a thickening agent in soup, gravy, stew, chili, etc.

 - Mix with honey or maple syrup for a breakfast meal or sweet treat.